uimagine-admin/tunadb/README.md

 │   ├── run_cluster.sh           # Bash script to spin up a local cluster using Docker │   └── test_data.sh             # Script for populating the cluster with test data (TODO: Check necessity) │   └── run_local.sh             # Script for ...
 (TODO: What is this for)
+|
+├── tunatest/                   # System test runs and results (carried out with 4 nodes) │   ├── tunatest.py             # Py script to ensure that the json files return to to their original state after the crash recovery
+│   └── node-1.sh               # File before a crash
+│   └── node-1-c.sh             # File after another node in the system crashes (Match check for data redistribution) │   └── node-1-r.sh             # File after the crashed node in the system recovers (Match check to see that file has returned to original state)
 │
 ├── go.mod                       # Go module file
 ├── go.sum                       # Go dependencies file